-From there, Baartman became a tragic sensation across the UK and France, performing scantily clad in a cage while the sheltered masses of Northern Europe gasped and prodded at her “unusual” physical proportions and unfamiliar skin color.
+From there, Baartman became a sensation across the UK and France, performing scantily clad in a cage while the sheltered masses of Northern Europe gasped and prodded at her “unusual” physical proportions and unfamiliar skin color.
 Baartman was fetishized for her perceived exoticism to an otherworldly extent.

-Baartman’s audiences largely gathered for a glimpse at her substantial buttocks – the feature that won her the most attention, as well as fueled much talk regarding her supposed hyper-fertility and "primitive gene pool."
-However, what her appreciators failed to mention – or even understand – was that Baartman’s figure was natural in her native South Africa.
+Baartman’s audiences largely gathered for a glimpse at her substantial buttocks – the feature that won her the most attention, as well as fueled much discussion regarding her supposed hyper-fertility and "primitive gene pool."
+What her appreciators failed to mention – or even understand – was that Baartman’s figure was natural in her native South Africa.